ropensci-archive/vsoch/README.md

 ### 3. GitHub Pull Request Merge Workflow

+The middle step (between validation of dependabot and merging the updated submodule) is to perform the build.
+I was originally going to trigger another action to do the build, but I don't think that actions allows this anymore so I've moved it into the same workflow above.
-When a pull request from dependabot to update a submodule is merged, this should trigger a build matrix to generate packages across OS.
+For this second job in the workflow, a matrix is used to generate packages across OS.
 This should follow suite as is done in the example [staging](https://github.com/ropensci/staging) repository.

 **under development**